 October is for the intrepid traveller, and the reward is probably the best wildlife viewing of the year in Southern Africa.
-The peak safari season is well and truly over, the early summer heat has arrived, and there is very little standing water available for wildlife to drink.
-In the heavily forested areas of Africa that are home to the great apes, the rainy season has commenced, making travel uncomfortable on those areas.
+The peak safari season is well, and truly over, the early summer heat has arrived, and there is very little standing water available for wildlife to drink.
+In the rainforest areas of East and Central Africa that are home to the great apes, the rainy season has commenced, making travel uncomfortable on those areas.
 The Mara-Serengeti ecosystem great wildebeest migration continues, and the river crossings in the north offer pulsating action.

-Some call October in Southern Africa ‘suicide month’ because of the intense heat and the dry dusty conditions.
-Expect fewer tourists and exceptional wildlife viewing as desperate animals crowd around the available water sources and become easier targets for predators.
+Some call October in Southern Africa ‘suicide month’ because of the intense heat and the dry, dusty conditions.
+Expect fewer tourists and exceptional wildlife viewing as thirsty animals crowd around the available water sources and become easier targets for predators.

 Because there is very little surface water in Southern Africa, mosquitos are not usually a problem – but we still recommend that you take precautionary prophylaxis during this period.